 The thermal conductivity of fly ash bricks is 0.90 – 1.05 W/m2.
 They absorb less heat.
 The pozzolanic reaction between fly ash and lime produces less heat.
 It keeps your building cooler in summer, hence most suitable for Indian climates.

-Fly ash bricks are highly durable and less permeable.
+These bricks are highly durable and less permeable.
 The lower permeability can efficiently reduce the effect of efflorescence on bricks.
-These bricks are less porous, absorb less water and reduce dampness on the walls.
+These bricks are less porous, absorb less water, and reduce dampness on the walls.
 It is also highly resistant to attack by mild acid, water, and sulfate.

 5. Sound Insulation:

-Construction with fly ash bricks provides decent sound insulation to the building.
+Construction with these bricks provides decent sound insulation to the building.

 6. Fire Resistance: